Trans-Glasso: A Transfer Learning Approach to Precision Matrix Estimation: Real-World Data Analysis

 \subsection{Protein Networks Data for AML}

-We apply our method to a protein networks dataset for Acute Myeloid Leukemia (AML) subtypes.
-Understanding protein relationships in cells is crucial in cancer studies, and graphical models help build these networks.
-Following~\cite{peterson2015bayesian}, we analyze protein levels for $213$ newly diagnosed AML patients,\footnote{The dataset is provided as the supplement to~\cite{kornblau2009functional}.} classified by the FAB system.
-Although protein interactions may differ across subtypes, common AML-related processes suggest shared connections.
-Thus, transfer learning can enhance subtype estimation using data from other subtypes.
-We focus on $18$ proteins involved in apoptosis and cell cycle regulation, studying four subtypes: M0 (17 subjects), M1 (34 subjects), M2 (68 subjects), and M4 (59 subjects)~\cite{peterson2015bayesian, kanehisa2012kegg}.
+We apply our method to a protein network dataset for Acute Myeloid Leukemia (AML) subtypes.
+Understanding protein relationships is crucial in cancer studies, and graphical models aid in constructing these networks.
+Following~\cite{peterson2015bayesian}, we analyze protein levels from 178 newly diagnosed AML patients,\footnote{Dataset provided as a supplement to~\cite{kornblau2009functional}.} classified by the FAB system.
+While protein interactions may vary across subtypes, shared AML-related processes suggest common connections, making transfer learning beneficial.
+We focus on 18 proteins involved in apoptosis and cell cycle regulation across four subtypes: M0 (17 subjects), M1 (34), M2 (68), and M4 (59)~\citep{peterson2015bayesian, kanehisa2012kegg}.

-For each subtype, after applying \myalg, we obtain the final estimated graph by choosing $20$ edges with the largest absolute values in the estimated precision matrix, resulting in graphs with similar edge numbers as in~\cite{peterson2015bayesian}.
-The final result is shown in Figure~\ref{fig:AML}.
-Comparing with~\cite{peterson2015bayesian}, many edges are discovered in both studies.
-However, our estimated graphs are more similar across subtypes.
-M0, M1, and M2 have the same structures, while M4 differs in two edges and has stronger connections between proteins in BAD families.
-This is supported by~\cite{tzifi2012role}, which observed higher expression levels of BAD family proteins in AML subtypes M4, M5, and M6~\citep[Table 1]{tzifi2012role}, indicating more active interactions.
+For each subtype, we apply \myalg and extract the final estimated graph by selecting 20 edges with the largest absolute values in the estimated precision matrix, ensuring comparability with~\cite{peterson2015bayesian}.
+The results in Figure~\ref{fig:AML} reveal substantial overlap with~\cite{peterson2015bayesian}, though our graphs exhibit greater structural similarity across subtypes.
+M0, M1, and M2 share identical structures, while M4 differs by two edges and shows stronger BAD family protein connections.
+This aligns with~\cite{tzifi2012role}, which reported higher BAD protein expression in AML subtypes M4, M5, and M6~\citep[Table 1]{tzifi2012role}, suggesting more active interactions.